austinrwarner/monadic/README.md

 Nothing().bind(get_user_email) # Nothing()
 ```

+In this example, we write a function that takes a `User`, and returns the
+`email` field of the `User`.
+The first two examples work as expcted, they
+are just returning the `email` field of the `User` wrapped in a `Some`.
+However, in the third example, we call that function on a `Nothing`.
+In this
+case, the `bind` method will return `Nothing`.
+There are two reasons why we
+might not be able to get the `email` field of a `User`.
+The first is that the
+`User` does not exist, and the second is that the `User` does not have an
+`email` field.
+The `bind` method allows us to handle both of these cases
+without having to check for `None` values.

 While every monad supports the `map` and `bind` methods, some monads support
 additional methods.
 For example, the `Option` type also provides the `default`
 and `unwrap` methods.
 The `default` method allows you to specify a default